holzman/fnal-art/README.md

 How to Install
 --------------
+The build of Art provides a standard CMake system replacing the `cetbuildtools` implementation, improving the portability and usability of the system.
+To help migration from `cetbuildtools`, the standard CMake system is currently not the default, and so must be activated explicitly.

-The build of Art provides a standard CMake system, so if you have all the requirements installed and available directly in CMake's search path(s), then you can simply do
+If you have all the requirements installed and available directly in CMake's search path(s), then you can simply do

 ```
 $ mkdir build
 $ cd build
-$ cmake ..
+$ cmake -DALT_CMAKE=ON ..
 $ make -j4
 $ make install
 ```